-In the course of its business, AltaGas may be subject to lawsuits and other claims related to its alleged role and impact on climate change, GHG emissions, or alleged misleading information with respect to the climate-related impacts of AltaGas' products and services or the Company's climate-related commitments.
+The energy sector has seen an increase in climate-related litigation in recent years from environmental groups, community members and shareholders.
+As such, in the course of its business, AltaGas may be subject to lawsuits and other claims related to GHG emissions, climate-related impacts of AltaGas' products and services, or the Company's climate-related commitments.
 In addition, AltaGas may be required to obtain legal or regulatory approval on projects from regulators or stakeholders in order to conduct its business, which may become the subject of legal proceedings seeking to overturn such approvals.
 Costs associated with the resolution of any climate-related legal proceedings, even with respect to claims that have no merit, or failure to obtain required approvals could result in delays or cancellation of projects, adversely impacting the financial position or operating results of the Company.